 Faculty and students of the Design Studies Graduate Program investigate a wide range of subject matter and apply a variety of methods, with the common goal of understanding how design (broadly conceived) relates to, responds to, and affects our lives.
-Within this parameter, the Design Studies graduate program offers following three degree options:
+Within this parameter, the Design Studies graduate program offers following degree options:

 Studio-based design inquiry 3yr program

 Research-based design inquiry 4+yr program